Nile Crocodile Hunting

 These beasts are also skilled at scavenging.
 They may prefer their prey alive, but from time to time have been observed stealing food from land predators such as the lion, leopard, and hyena.

-Not much is known about the sleeping habits of crocodiles in general.
+Not much is known about their sleeping habits in general.
 But, being most active at night, crocodiles have been observed to enter a ‘sleep state’ during the day for up to 17 hours.

 Being cold-blooded they require external heat to help regulate their internal body temperature.
 They can spend long periods of time basking in the sun on riverbanks or the shore.